ArjanJawahier/HandwritingRecognition/README.md

 ```

 ## Data Augmentation
 Because not all the characters have equal amounts of data, we used imagemorph  to augment the data.
-To compile and build imagemorph, change directories to the `Code`directory and run use the following command: `make`
+To compile and build imagemorph, change directories to the `Code`directory and run use the following command: `make`  (in Windows use something like MinGW)
 Then, to run the imagemorph program, use the following command:
 ```bash
 ./run_imagemorph.sh